babakhanov/icomoon2sass/README.md

 ```

 #### OUTPUT
-By default icomoon2sass generates Sass code in the indented Sass syntax.
-Further, the default generated code is only compaitble with Sass 3.3+.
+By default `icomoon2sass` generates Sass code in the indented Sass syntax.
+Further, the default generated code is only compatible with Sass 3.3+.

 ```sass
 $icons: (